Bachelor of Arts (Honours) in English Studies for the Professions

 Aims and Characteristics

-The Bachelor of Arts (Honours) Programme in English Studies for the Professions (BAESP) aims at nurturing and developing students with abilities/attributes that will prepare our graduates to become competent English language professionals and responsible global citizens in the 21st century.
-At the professional level, the programme aims to produce graduates with a) a high level of competence in English, b) a sound understanding of the theoretical disciplines underlying applied English language studies and the integrated use of languages concerned, and c) a strong ability to apply their knowledge and generic linguistic skills in a variety of professional communication contexts.
+The Bachelor of Arts (Honours) Programme in English Studies for the Professions (BAESP) aims to nurture graduates with the abilities/attributes needed to become competent English language professionals and responsible global citizens in the 21st century.
+At the professional level, the programme aims to produce graduates with a) a high level of competence in English, b) a sound understanding of the theoretical disciplines underlying applied English language studies and the integrated use of the language and c) the strong ability to apply their knowledge and generic linguistic skills in a variety of professional communication contexts.

-- who possess a high level of professional communicative competence in English;
+- a high level of professional communicative competence in English;

-- who have a firm grounding in language studies which can be critically and creatively applied in a variety of business and management contexts;
+- a firm grounding in language studies that can be critically and creatively applied in a variety of business and management contexts;

-- who have an awareness and understanding of intercultural communication in multilingual settings that enhances their global outlook and cultural appreciation;
+- an awareness and understanding of intercultural communication in multilingual settings, which enhance their global outlook and cultural appreciation;

-- who are able to apply their strong communication skills to solving real-world problems effectively in local and global multilingual professional/business settings;
+- the ability to use their strong communication skills to solve real-world problems effectively in local and global multilingual professional/business settings;

-- who are capable of exercising judgment and developing intellectual curiosity to work both independently and as part of a team;
+- the ability to exercise their judgement and develop intellectual curiosity to work both independently and as part of a team;

-- who are aware of the need for and are committed to life-long learning; and
+- an awareness of the need for and commitment to lifelong learning; and

-- who will have the potential to become future leaders and entrepreneurs excelling in communication for professional purposes.
+- the potential to become future leaders and entrepreneurs excelling in communication for professional purposes.

 The programme offers students a Work-Integrated Education (WIE) placement opportunity in Hong Kong, the Chinese mainland or overseas.

-BAESP strives to provide students with a solid foundation in the knowledge and skills they will need to communicate effectively in English for professional and business purposes in Hong Kong and around the world, where English functions as the key lingua franca of professions and businesses.
-Accordingly, all subjects in the BAESP discipline-specific curriculum for Senior Year Entry students are drawn from the BAESP 4-Year curriculum.
-The BAESP discipline specific curriculum for Senior Year Entry students has the following components.
+BAESP strives to provide students with a solid foundation in the knowledge and skills they will need to communicate effectively in English for professional, academic, and business purposes in Hong Kong and around the world, where English is the key lingua franca.
+The BAESP discipline-specific curriculum has the following components.

 (1) Major Study Subjects